Subhalo Demographics in the Illustris Simulation: Effects of Baryons and Halo-to-Halo Variation: Average Subhalo Abundances

 where $a$ represents the logarithmic slope at small $\mu$, $\tilde \mu_1$ controls the normalization, while $\mu_{\rm cut}$ and $b$ determine the position and steepness of the drop-off at large subhalo masses.

 Best fit parameters for our SHMFs are given in Table \ref{table:fit}.
-Since the fitting parameters are highly correlated with each other, we fix the value of $b$ to $b=1.3$ at current time and $b=0.8$ at infall, which produced good fits with both Illustris and Illustris-Dark.
+Since the fitting parameters are correlated with each other, we fix the value of $b$ to $b=1.3$ at current time and $b=0.8$ at infall, which produced reasonable fits for both Illustris and Illustris-Dark (see Appendix \ref{sec:shmffit} for more details).
+Our value of $b$ at current time is similar to that used in \cite{Gao11v410}, who fixed $b=1.2$.
 To take into account the larger scatter at large $\mu$ and to better measure the logarithmic slope $a$, we minimized

 where the sum runs over number of bins, $N_i$ is the mean of the SHMF, $N_{i,\rm fit}$ is the expression given in Equation \ref{eq:cdf} and $\sigma_i$ is the 1-$\sigma$ scatter (standard deviation).
 We further calculate the uncertainty in the fit parameters using a bootstrap analysis.
 The discrepancy between the subhalo abundances with and without the effects of baryonic physics can be also observed in the fitting parameters.